-President Trump's New COVID-19 Advisor Is Making Public Health Experts Nervous
+President Trump's New COVID-19 Adviser Is Making Public Health Experts Nervous

 The closure of schools is taking an enormous toll on children and families.
 While it is true that children generally recover from the coronavirus quickly, there is also substantial evidence that they can transmit it to others.

 "It's not just the children who are part of school communities, it's also the families they go home to.
 It's the teachers and staff and it's the community broadly," says Caitlin Rivers, an epidemiologist at the Johns Hopkins Center for Health Security.
-Atlas does advocate for allowing vulnerable teachers and children to continue remote learning during the pandemic, but in the worst case scenario, opening schools could dramatically accelerate an outbreak of COVID-19 through a city or town, raising the risk for everybody.
+Atlas does advocate for allowing vulnerable teachers and children to continue remote learning during the pandemic, but in the worst-case scenario, opening schools could dramatically accelerate an outbreak of COVID-19 through a city or town, raising the risk for everybody.

 "That's one of the situations we really need to avoid," she says.

-Atlas believes the darkest days of the pandemic are past.
-Epidemiologists forecast difficult times ahead.

-In his email statement to NPR, Atlas said that, "Americans today should have cautious optimism as we move beyond the worst phase of this pandemic."
+In his email statement to NPR, Atlas said, "Americans today should have cautious optimism as we move beyond the worst phase of this pandemic."

 This is not the first time that an administration official has claimed the pandemic has turned a corner, says Jha.
-He points to a Wall Street Journal editorial in June by Vice President Mike Pence, which claimed the worst was behind us.
+He points to a Wall Street Journal editorial in June by Vice President Pence that claimed the worst was behind us.
 "And then we saw just a horrible number of deaths in July and August," Jha notes.

 "The worst is most assuredly not behind us, unfortunately," Murray says.
 So far, he says, coronavirus has followed the predictable course of many other respiratory viruses, and there's no reason to think that will change.
 "It'll only get slowly and steadily worse through the fall.
 And then it'll really start to pick up, unfortunately, in late November and December."